-The essential tool for communication apprehension assessment includes a lecture guide for instructors, directions for administrators, and 20 communication related articles that can be used in class.
+This essential tool for communication apprehension assessment includes a lecture guide for instructors, directions for administrators, and 20 communication-related articles that can be used in class.
 This publication also includes the Personal Report on Communication Apprehension and Willingness to Communicate, two tools for assessing communication apprehension.

 The Competent Speaker Speech Evaluation Form

 This resource for teachers and administrators can be used to evaluate persuasive speeches in class; for testing-in or testing-out (placement) purposes; as a tool for instructing and advising students; and to generate assessment data for departmental or institutional accountability.